zuka011/Bitcoin-Wallet/README.md

 ## Intro

-The aim of the project is to create an HTTP API for a "Bitcoin Wallet" application.
+The aim of the project is to create an HTTP API for a "Bitcoin WalletEntry" application.

 Worry not, we will not do any blockchain operations.
 Instead, we will use SQLite for persistence.
 However, I hope (fingers crossed) at this point you have enough knowledge to create a solution that one can (relatively) easily extend to use Postgres/MySQL, or even a real blockchain.